metalichen/metalichen.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a postdoc at Nick Talbot's group at The Sainsbury Lab (Norwich, UK).
+I am currently a postdoc at [Nick Talbot's group](https://www.tsl.ac.uk/our-work/scientific-groups/nick-talbot-group) in The Sainsbury Lab (Norwich, UK).
 I study the evolution of fungal-algal symbioses, known as lichens.
 For my current project, I apply bioinformatics methods combined with wet-lab techniques to try to understand how lichen symbionts together contribute to the morphogenesis of symbiotic architectures.

 I did my PhD at the [Symbiosis & Evolution Lab](https://spribillelab.wordpress.com) at the University of Alberta (Canada).
 In my PhD project I focused on metagenomics applied to lichen symbiosis.